-The Scheme is an entity of the kind referred to in Class Order 2016/191 (as amended), issued by Australian Securities and Investment Commission, relating to the 'rounding off' of amounts in the financial statements.
-Amounts in the financial statements have been rounded off to the nearest thousand dollars in accordance with that Class Order, where indicated.
+The Scheme is an entity of the kind referred to in ASIC Corporations Instrument Class Order 2016/191 issued by Australian Securities and Investment Commission, relating to the "rounding off" of amounts in the financial statements.
+Amounts in the financial statements have been rounded off to the nearest thousand dollars, where indicated.